Meal Prices for 2024-2025

-• Student Breakfast and lunch Pre K-5 Free (CEP program)
+• Student Breakfast and lunch Pre K-5 Free (CEP program, milk included)

 FREE & REDUCED-PRICE INFORMATION